 You know, that perfectly plump, golden, crispy wedge.
 The ones with the crunchy exterior and a mashed potato-y inside.
 The kind of baked potato wedge that when you dig your teeth into them, you’re lifted into a perfect potato paradise.

-Some crucial instructions for the recipe include using parchment paper (not wax paper), letting the wedges soak in cold water for some time, and thoroughly drying each wedge with paper towel.
+Some crucial instructions for the recipe include using parchment paper (not wax paper), letting the wedges soak in cold water for some time, and thoroughly drying each wedge with a paper towel.

 For this recipe, I’ll show you how to make baked potato wedges with no oil.
 Each potato should yield 8 wedges.
 This recipe has two servings (16 wedges).